Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 ### Reactive Parameters

 The `variables` option is useful when you don't want to hard-code the values.
-An example of this if you had the query running based on a user search input.
+An example of this could be if you had the query running based on a user search input.

-One addition to the previous example is that the argument's type has to be defined in the query.
+One addition to the previous example is that the types for each query parameter has to be defined.
 I created a name called `getPokemon` to define this part.
 The name can be whatever you want - it doesn't affect the query.
+Only the parameter names and their types need to reflect the API's docs.

-From the Pokemon API docs, the query `getDexEntries` receives the argument `pokemon` of type `String!` (a string that is required, hence the exclamation point).
+From the Pokemon API docs, the query `getDexEntries` receives the parameter `pokemon` of type `String!` (a string that is required, hence the exclamation point).

 The variable defined `pokemon` in the `variables()` object is connected to `$pokemon` in the `getDexEntries` query.